leswright1977/PySpectrometer2/README.md

 * PySpectrometer2-Picam2-v1.0.py  (PySpectrometer for Raspberry Pi)
 * PySpectrometer2-USB-v1.0.py     (Dev version of this program (uses USB camera on a Debian PC (May or mway not work for you, probably won't work on the Pi!)
-* specFunctions.py                (A library of funtions including: Wavelength to RGB, SavGol filter from Scipy, Peak detedct from peakutils, readcal and writecal, written by me.)
+* specFunctions.py                (A library of funtions including: Wavelength to RGB, SavGol filter from Scipy, Peak detedct from peakutils, readcal and writecal.

 To run the program, first make it executable by running: chmod +x PySpectrometer2-Picam2-v1.0.py Run by typing: ./PySpectrometer2-Picam2-v1.0.py

 When first started, the spectrometer is in an uncalibrated state!
 You must therefore perform the calibration procedure, but at this stage you should be able to focus and align your camera with your spectroscope using the preview window.
-Is is expected that red light is on the right, and blue-violet on the left.\
+Is is expected that red light is on the right, and blue-violet on the left.
 An excellent choice for this is daylight, as well defined Fraunhoffer lines are indicative of good camera focus.

 ## Calibration